ChainAgnostic/CAIPs/caip-browser_extension_provider_communication.md

 }
 ```

-### `externally_connectable` web extensions
+### `externally_connectable`

-A web extension can use the `externally_connectable` manifest field to accept messages from websites.
-This permission can be configured to limit which sites can message the web extension.
+A web extension can use the [`externally_connectable`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/externally_connectable) manifest field to accept messages from websites and other extensions.
+This permission can be configured to limit which sites and other extensions can send messages to the web extension.
 How this permission is configured is out-of-scope for this proposal; this proposal only concerns sites that the web extension allows messages from.

+The web extension can:
+* handle a connection from the website or other extensions by using `chrome.runtime.onConnectExternal.addListener((port) => {...})`
+* send messages by using `port.posMessage()`
-A web extension can receive messages using `browser.runtime.onMessage`.
-Incoming messages should be validated according to the
+* receive messages by using `port.onMessage.addListener()`
+  * incoming messages should be validated according to the message format specification above

-The `target` field MUST be unset for all messages from either the provider or the web extension.

-The provider should send messages using `runtime.sendMessage`.
+The provider can:

-The web extension should recieve messages using `runtime.onMessage`.

-### `contentscript` web extensions
+* initiate a connection with the web extension by using `port = browser.runtime.connect()`

-The provider should send messages using the format
+* send messages by using `port.postMessage()`
+* receive messages by using `port.onMessage.addListener()`

+Caveats:
+* No firefox support yet
+* Extension Ids may be different across different family of browsers
+  * Discoverability should address this

 ## Rationale